DimaEnotoff/FriendlyCLP/Readme.md

 Commands are organized in a treelike structure for convenience.

-Related commands can be grouped together with command groups.
+Related commands can be grouped with command groups.
 Command groups have their names and descriptions.
 They can contain commands and nested command groups.
 Nesting depth is not limited.

 There are two ways to create a hierarchy.